SAMMISolutions/docs/doc_posts/_troubleshooting-common/twitch-connection.md

 **Check you're sending the message to the right channel**
 - If you have only a single Twitch account linked, leave the channel name empty.\
   {% include image.html w="75" src="chat-message.png" alt="Chat Message command with single Twitch account linked" %}
-- If you have multiple Twitch accounts linked, correctly fill the field with your Twitch channel name (all lowercase characters)\
+- If you have multiple Twitch accounts linked, correctly fill out the field with your Twitch channel name (all lowercase characters)\
   {% include image.html w="75" src="chat-message2.png" alt="Chat Message command with multiple Twitch accounts linked" %}

 **Check you're not sending too many messages**\